-If you visit the Tangerine Telecom homepage, you’re greeted by an entity that’s clearly an NBN provider first and a telco second.
-Three of its four main menu navigation points are dedicated to broadband, and you can even add a SIM Only plan as part of the NBN sign-up process.
+If you visit the Tangerine Telecom homepage, you’re greeted by a company that’s clearly an NBN provider first and a telco second.
+Most of the its homepage is dedicated to the provider's broadband offering rather than mobile one.
+There's even a button that lets you add a SIM Only plan built in to the provider's NBN sign-up process.

-That’s a decent price for unlimited standard national talk and text, even if Spintel is the current pick for 5 cents more a month and 4GB of data (as part of six-month promotional pricing).
-For comparison, here’s how that particular Tangerine plan stacks up against Spintel and other telcos competing over budget SIM Only plans.
+That’s a decent price for unlimited standard national talk and text, even if Kogan is the current pick for $5 less a month and the same amount of data.
+For comparison, here’s how that particular Tangerine plan stacks up against Spintel, Kogan and other telcos competing over budget SIM Only plans.

 Tangerine’s main perk is that it operates on the speedy, far-reaching Telstra wholesale network.
 It’s not as ubiquitous as Telstra’s main network, but it still reaches an impressive 98.8% of the Australian population.

-Tangerine offers eight SIM Only plans and, starting with the 10GB SIM Only plan, you also get unlimited calls to mobiles and landlines in 15 selected countries:
+Tangerine offers five SIM Only plans and, starting with the 22GB SIM Only plan, you also get unlimited calls to mobiles and landlines in 15 selected countries: